taichi/modernjs/modernjs.en.md

 Why will not you make it possible to take type declaration files with the npm command?
 It is not a good idea to separate the commands that make a miscellaneous type declaration file separately.

 ### Which type system to use
-There is no [Google Closure Compiler] at this time in shimashi.
+There is no [Google Closure Compiler] at this time.

 Since [TypeScript] and [Flow] are different objectives, they are not something that can simply be evaluated in the star table.
 If you compare it in the Star table, [TypeScript] is a victory.

 Well then, which one should you use?

-It would be nice to look at the correspondence situation of the library and framework you want to use.
+It 'd be good to look at the correspondence situation of the library and framework you want to use.

-If you use at least [Angular] it will be [TypeScript] or [React] if you use [Flow] you are certain.
+If you use at least [Angular], it will be [TypeScript] or [React] if you use [Flow] you are confident.

 [There is an official type definition file for TypeScript in Vue.js](https://vuejs.org/v2/guide/typescript.html).
 However, this does not recommend using [TypeScript], it seems that the contribution by some users was merged.

-If you use elementary JavaScript, it is good to use [Flow], and [TypeScript] is a pretty good choice if you have the type definition files of the library you'd like to use.
+If you normally use JavaScript, it is good to use [Flow], and [TypeScript] is a pretty good choice if you have the type definition files of the library you'd like to use.
-Especially [VS Code] clearly improves the precision of input completion if the type definition file is complete.
+Especially [VS Code] apparently improves the precision of input completion if the type definition file is complete.

 Supplementally, [Flow Language Support](https://marketplace.visualstudio.com/items?itemName=flowtype.flow-for-vscode) also has a function to enhance input completion.